Cowans History, Family Crest & Coats of Arms

 Some of the Cowans family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Cowans family to the New World and Oceana
+Migration of the Cowans family

 Many Scots were left with few options other than to leave their homeland for the colonies across the Atlantic.
 Some of these families fought to defend their newfound freedom in the American War of Independence.
 Others went north to Canada as United Empire Loyalists.
 The ancestors of all of these families have recently been able to rediscover their roots through Clan societies and other Scottish organizations.
 Among them: Barbara Cowan who settled in New Jersey in 1685; along with Marjorie; Andrew Cowan settled in South Carolina in 1772; Alexander Cowan settled in New York City in 1774.